xtruan/TempoBPM/README.md

 Changelog:

+* 3.0.3 - Added support for additional devices.
 * 3.0 - Added support for MANY more devices!
 Cleaned up layout to work better on more devices.
 * 1.2 - Adding support for vivoactive HR
 * 1.1 - Adding support for Forerunner 630